PRESIDENT

 facility at the largest cement kiln in the world.
 This

-with the cement manufacturer and training of marketing and sales
+negotiations with the cement manufacturer and training of marketing and

-burning HWF within five months after a decision was made by both
+five months after a decision was made by both companies to pursue the

 - Assisted